KTheXIII/embedded_system/Assembly/README.md

 To program the chip you can use `avrdude`.
 Assuming you've already assembled and generated the `.hex` file.

-**Step 1** is to find out what port your device is connected to.
+Find out what port your device is connected to.
 You can use the following command

 ```
 ls /dev/tty.*